Know Your Jury

 Mrs. Jyoti Pande

-Mrs. Jyoti Pande is an ardent educationist and a practising psychologist with an experience of over 20 years in the fields of teaching and counselling.
+Mrs. Jyoti Pande has been our Jury for Katha Sagar: National Online Storytelling Contest.
+She is an ardent educationist and a practicing psychologist with an experience of over 20 years in the fields of teaching and counselling.

 She is a passionate learner and recognizes the limitless potential of human beings that can be explored, experienced, and exploited for better effects.